Efficiency Heating & Cooling

 Why Choose Efficiency Heating & Cooling for Your Portland Furnace Repair?

-As a locally owned and operated company, we’ve built a reputation for providing expert furnace repair, installation, and maintenance services to homeowners and businesses throughout the Portland area.
+As a locally owned and operated company, we’ve built a reputation for providing expert furnace repair, installation, replacement, tune-up, and maintenance services to homeowners and businesses throughout the Portland area.

-Our team of NATE-certified technicians is dedicated to delivering top-notch workmanship, exceptional customer service, and lasting solutions for all your heating needs.
+Our team of NATE-certified technicians is committed to delivering exceptional artistry, outstanding customer service, and long-lasting solutions for all your heating needs.

 When Your House is Cold, Trust Us For Professional HVAC Service